Best Signature Food in Every U.S. State

 And it does more than just add heat to your food.
 Green chiles also have as much vitamin C as six (!!) oranges and can boost your metabolism.

-Best green chile dishes in New Mexico: El Patron Cafe in Las Cruces, where the pepper adds kick to brisket nachos, chicken enchiladas, posole and even upside-down cake
+Visit: El Patron Cafe, where the pepper adds a kick to brisket nachos, chicken enchiladas, posole and even upside-down cake

 New York: Bagels